 Value: 3.0 |

-The Falk Copper Core is an impressive product and we think one of the best copper cookware options on the market.
+The Falk Copper Core is an impressive product and one of the best copper core options on the market.
 It has a copper core that's 1.9mm thick--that's impressive!
 It is also induction compatible, so you get the best of everything: easy maintenance, induction compatibility, and true copper performance.
 Of course, you'll pay for it: Falk Copper Core is going to set you back almost as much as the traditional stuff.
-And it doesn't have that gorgeous copper exterior.

 If you need induction compatibility and want copper performance, Falk Copper Core is as good as we've been able to find.